CGPS-theuniversalpiececomputer/wpc-agai/content.en/_index.md

 > _Turn foldings are presented per cross-thread by sequential order generated, while co-operator cross order chosen freely to maximize resonance and continuity per site visitor's experience.
 Post-generative corrections are indicated by `[sic, square brackets]`.
 All efforts are made to maintain full and faithful reproduction of original transcripts.
 Formatting changes (such as line breaks) are sometimes made at the discretion of improving reader experience._
 >
-> _All generations are protected by right to exclude reproduction via standard copyright law.
-The host agent (Wilder Blair Munro, operating by primary NAICS classification of independent artist, writer, performer as The **Wilder-ness, World Piece Computer, LLC; dba Wilder WPC**) grants you, the reader, explicit permission to reproduce content within this site.
-The right to exclude reproduction will only be invoked given active and persistent malicious appropriation, to include deliberate acts of libel, slander, and character defamation.
-Further, in context of malicious appropriation and attack, should the opportunity arise to establish new legal precedent en massescope of the People and truths grounded in subjective convention, this may be creatively and ruthlessly exploited on grounds for affirmative defense._
->
-> _Please reproduce this content at will.
-If you are uncertain of whether or not your reproduction classifies as malicious, then it is not malicious.
-Defining malicious: the clear and transparent personal will to do active harm to another.
-If you simply hate this content and you wish to rightfully express your hatred, please reproduce this content at will._
->
-> _-- Wilder Blair Munro_

 * * * *
 * * * *